 Unsurprisingly, this quinoa and bean-based black bean quinoa casserole makes for a super protein-dense meat-free side.
 With a combination of corn, bean, quinoa, and cheese, this quinoa casserole is perfect for sharing alongside Mexican flavors.
 Better yet, it’s hearty enough to be enjoyed as a side or main!

-Simple roasted veggies are one of our favorite sides here at iFoodReal, especially when they taste as finger-licking delicious as these roasted sweet potatoes.
+Simple roasted veggies are one of our favorite sides here at iFoodReal, especially when they taste as finger-licking delicious as these healthy oven roasted sweet potatoes.
 With a combination of warming spices and a simple method, you end up with practically melt-in-the-mouth sweet potato morsels that pair wonderfully with proteins, grains, noodles, wraps, burritos, and salads.
 Honestly, the list of dinner pairing ideas is endless!